Representatives of member programmes exchange views and discuss developments in EMT at network meetings.

 March (9th network meeting)

-- follow-up on the Memorandum of understanding between EMT and ELIA (European Language Industry Association)
+- Follow-up action on the Memorandum of understanding between EMT and ELIA (European Language Industry Association)

-- further areas of co-operation between the EMT network and DG Translation — in the field of studies, training and library
+- Further areas of cooperation between the EMT network and DG Translation — studies, training and library

 Erasmus for all and opportunities for EMT members

-- plenary discussion on "EMT translator trainer profile — Competences of the trainer in translation(219 kB)
+- Full-group discussion on 'EMT translator trainer profile — Competences of the trainer in translation(224 kB)

 November (8th network meeting)

-interdisciplinary research on translation, exploring possibilities for fostering the exchange of research ideas by creating an online community for discussion ("Circle of knowledge") and including a presentation by the Commission on funding opportunities for research projects on multilingualism and translation in DG Research & Innovation programmes.
+Interdisciplinary research on translation, exploring possibilities for encouraging the exchange of research ideas by setting up an online discussion community ('Circle of knowledge') and including a presentation by the Commission on funding opportunities for research projects on multilingualism and translation in DG Research & Innovation programmes.

 May — EU-China Year of Intercultural Dialogue (7th network meeting)

-EMT members and several leading universities in translator training in China exchanged views on:
+EMT members and several leading universities in the field of translator training in China exchanged views on:

-cooperation possibilities (e.g. sharing teaching materials setting up joint diplomas/programmes)
+Possible forms of cooperation (e.g. sharing teaching materials, setting up joint diplomas/programmes)

 employment prospects for Chinese translation graduates in Europe.

-The meeting was organised back-to-back with the 1st Forum of the Language Industry Web Platform (LIND-Web): share, cooperate, grow.
+The meeting was held on the day before the 1st Forum of the Language Industry Web Platform (LIND-Web): share, cooperate, grow.

-The forum offered EMT members an opportunity to establish or enhance contacts with representatives from the language industry.
-On top of that the EMT signed two memoranda of understanding with the EUATC and GALA to encourage quality traineeships for students.
+The forum gave EMT members the opportunity to make contact with language industry representatives, or to improve existing contacts further.
+The EMT also signed two memoranda of understanding with the EUATC and GALA to encourage quality traineeships for students.

 February (6th network meeting)